ashsanjay2005/dysarthria_model/README.md

 # Dysarthria Detection Baseline (TORGO)

-This repository contains a simple baseline for dysarthria detection using the TORGO speech dataset.
-The goal is to establish a clear starting point using standard acoustic features and a classical machine learning model, while making the evaluation assumptions explicit.
+This repository implements a baseline system for dysarthria detection using the TORGO speech dataset.
+The goal is to establish a clear and reproducible starting point using standard acoustic features and a classical machine learning model, while being explicit about evaluation assumptions and limitations.

-The pipeline downloads TORGO via `kagglehub`, runs basic dataset sanity checks, extracts MFCC summary features from each audio file, and trains an RBF-kernel SVM classifier.
+The pipeline downloads TORGO via `kagglehub`, runs basic dataset sanity checks, extracts MFCC summary features from each audio file, and trains an RBF-kernel SVM classifier evaluated with a speaker-level train/test split.

 ## 1) Overview

 - **Task:** binary classification (control vs dysarthric speech)
-- **Input:** TORGO `.wav` files organized by speaker/session folders
+- **Input:** TORGO `.wav` files organized by speaker and session
-- **Output:** dataset statistics, quality scan summaries, and baseline classification metrics
+- **Output:** dataset statistics, audio quality summaries, and classification metrics
 - **Tools:** Python, `kagglehub`, `librosa`, NumPy, scikit-learn, matplotlib

 ## 2) Dataset (TORGO) and label mapping